cvondrick/ihog/README.md

 ================================================

 This software package contains tools to invert and visualize HOG features.
-It implements the Paired Dictionary Learning algorithm described in [1].
+It implements the Paired Dictionary Learning algorithm described in our paper "Inverting and Visualizing Features for Object Detection."

 Usage
 -----